How Much to Tip House Cleaners in 2026

 Oregon-Specific Tipping Norms

 Oregon has its own cultural rhythm around service tipping.
 The Pacific Northwest tends to be egalitarian — people tip well but do not make a big show of it.
-In the Portland metro, where the cost of living has risen sharply, service workers depend on tips more than in previous decades.
-A 20% tip that felt generous five years ago is now closer to the expected baseline for quality work.
+In the Portland metro, a 20% tip that felt generous five years ago is now closer to the expected baseline.

-In Salem and mid-valley communities, tipping norms are slightly more conservative, but still in the 15-20% range.
-Eugene, with its mix of university culture and environmental consciousness, tends toward tipping well with an emphasis on supporting local and independent workers.
+In Salem and mid-valley communities, norms are slightly more conservative but still 15-20%.
+Eugene, with its mix of university culture and environmental consciousness, tends toward tipping well with an emphasis on supporting local workers.

 The Bottom Line